What is a Pedestal Shot in Filmmaking? Explanation & Examples

 A Pedestal Shot is a type of camera movement in which the camera is raised or lowered on a mechanical device called a pedestal.
 This creates the illusion of the camera moving up or down while keeping the framing of the shot steady.

-How is a Pedestal Shot different from a dolly shot?
+How is a Pedestal Shot different from a Dolly shot?

 While both Pedestal and Dolly shots involve camera movement, a Pedestal Shot only involves vertical movement while a Dolly Shot involves horizontal movement.
 This means that a Pedestal Shot will not change the subject’s distance from the camera, only its height within the frame.